strapi/documentation/docs/developer-docs/latest/plugins/users-permissions.md

 #### Forgotten password: ask for the reset password link

 This action sends an email to a user with the link to your reset password page.
 The link will be enriched with the url param `code` that is needed for the [reset password](#reset-password) at step 7.

-First, you must specify the url to your reset password page in the admin panel: **Settings > USERS & PERMISSIONS PLUGIN > Advanced Settings > Reset Password Page**.
+First, you must specify the following:

+*  In the admin panel: **Settings > USERS & PERMISSIONS PLUGIN > Advanced Settings > Reset Password** page, the `url` to your reset password page.
+* In the admin panel: **Settings > USERS & PERMISSIONS PLUGIN > Email Template** page, the **Shipper email**.

 Then, your **forgotten password page** has to make the following request to your backend: